joshua2705/Resume-Tracker/tests/README.md

-# /tests — Deliverable 7 (robustness, bias, carbon, explainability) — LIVE
+# Tests : robustness, bias, carbon, explainability

 These tests run **online** against the real Gemini model configured in `backend/.env`, through the actual LangGraph agents, with every run traced to